Planting Hydrangea Macrophylla

 - Loam: Loam soil will be 2/5 sand, 2/5 silt and a narrow layer of clay.

 Once you’ve determined what type of soil you have, you can more effectively prepare the soil for your hydrangea macrophylla.
 The ideal soil type for these plants is loam.
-If you have a heavy clay soil, add gypsum to the soil to break up the clay and allow for drainage.
+If you have heavy clay soil, add gypsum to the soil to break up the clay and allow for drainage.
 A good rule of thumb is to apply 5 – 15 pounds of gypsum per 100 square feet.
 In sandy soil, peat moss can help absorb moisture.
 Additionally, good soil should have at least 5 percent organic matter, compost material also known as humus.
 This should be spread 2 – 6 inches deep across the entire bed.
 Hydrangeas typically grow best with a higher level of organic material.
 Especially in clay soil, organic matter creates air pockets that greatly help with water drainage.

 Once you have prepared your soil, lay out the plants in your intended design.
-Be sure to keep in mind full mature size of the plants, ensuring that they will barely touch at full size.
+Be sure to keep in mind the full mature size of the plants, ensuring that they will barely touch at full size.

 This will make your garden look full and allow for air to still circulate through the garden.
 Dig your planting hole slightly larger than the pot size, and place any fertilizer (see below), organic material or nutrients needed to improve your soil mix in the hole before putting your hydrangea macrophylla in place.